hydra-genetics/hydra-genetics/docs/standards.md

 * Rule graph which is contained in images/rulegraph.svg.

 ### readthedocs
-Each module and pipeline a recommended to have a more in depth documentation using [readthedocs](https://readthedocs.org/).
+Each module and pipeline are recommended to have a more in depth documentation using [readthedocs](https://readthedocs.org/).

 ## Snakemake rules
 * Rules should be placed in the workflow/rules directory.